min2ha/ukwa-site/content/target/54611/index.en.md

   "subject": "UK General Election 2017"
 }

-# Ipsos MORI: Is the NHS Labour’s secret weapon in the election?

 The NHS remains a key election battleground in 2017.
 In Ipsos MORI’s Political Monitor, the public say that the NHS and the EU/Brexit are the main issues that will help them decide which party to vote for at the election (43% and 42% respectively).